Stewart Duncan (LLB (Hons), MSc)

 Background

-Stewart Duncan is a PhD student in the School of Social and Political Science at the University of Edinburgh.
+Stewart Duncan is a PhD student in the School of Law at the University of Edinburgh.
 His research is concerned with the pre-introduction preparation of Scottish Government Bills: the internal process by which policy intent is developed, refined, and settled into a legislative proposal capable of being introduced in the Scottish Parliament.
 The project is directed to describing and explaining that process as it operates in practice, based on the documentary record, with attention to the stages through which Bills are developed for introduction, the documentary materials through which policy intent is specified and revised, and the points at which decisions are taken and recorded.

 Qualifications